pytchlang/pytch-tutorials/trimon/tutorial.md

 image could get a bit bigger, or maybe you could have characters which jump up and down instead of lights which flash.

+### Change the layout of the game

+Can you think of other ways of arranging the lights and buttons on the stage?

 ### Add another light and button

 Can you see how to extend the code to have four lights and buttons?